-From week 5 to week 8, my main goal was to brainstorm possible data visualization formats, and make sure they satisfy all my design principles.
+From week 5 to week 8, I brainstorm possible data visualization formats and ensure they satisfy all my design principles.
 I got my inspiration from data viz books, journals, and websites such as "Flowing Data" and "Data is beautiful".
-In total, I created 12 possible low fidelity prototypes, sketched them and asked for feedback from my colleagues.
+In total, I created 12 possible low fidelity prototypes, sketched them, and asked for feedback from my colleagues.

-After the intern showcase in week 8, I moved forward with 3 major concepts: Infographics, Motion Design and Augmented Reality.
+After the intern showcase, I moved forward with 3 major concepts: Infographics, Motion Design, and Augmented Reality.

 Half of the low-fidelity designs, for the full documentation please refer to the full deck.

 During the prototyping period, I spent the first two weeks developing the heatmap (infographics) prototype, and the last two weeks building the AR prototype.
 I barely started a scale-like motion design prototype, but I will continue exploring the concept in the future.